FabricationsHQ - Muirsically Speaking

 Starbucks have been selling coffee since 1971 but it was when the chain was sold to Il Gironale in 1987 the franchise started to venture outside of the United States.

-The coffee isn’t bad, nor would I expect it to be, but what I find amusing is how some of the Starbucks clientele are simply buying in to the lure of the brand where the name becomes more important than the product purchased.
+Their coffee isn’t the worst in the world, nor would I expect it to be, but what I find amusing is how some of the Starbucks clientele are simply buying in to the lure of the brand where the name becomes more important than the product purchased.

 My favourite example returns us to Starbucks and their Frappuccino coffee drink (there are also Frappuccino ice creams) in different flavours.

-A work colleague of mine, who quite likes some of these concoctions but is also saddened and irritated by the unnecessary language and branding beat me to the punch when he commented that a Coffee Frappuccino “isn’t a coffee drink, it’s just a flavoured milkshake.”
+A friend of mine, who quite likes some of these concoctions but is also saddened and irritated by the unnecessary language and branding, beat me to the punch when he commented that a Coffee Frappuccino "isn’t a coffee drink, it’s just a flavoured milkshake with a fancy name."

 Indeed.